StanislavSt/MykalMachon/src/posts/blog/social-vr-a-developers-perspective.md

 This portability can contribute to the virality of the quest especially if there are a few good applications to get people in and having fun asap.

-Quality Driven

 ## Things That Could Ruin VR in 2019

 ### Hardware / Software Issues

 I would be ignorant not to mention the massive lead in both hardware and software needed to make the Oculus Quest possible.
-I would also be naive to not acknowledge that when new hardware comes out like this, especially first-generation technology \*cough\* apple-watch gen 1 \*cough\* there tends to be some pretty substantial issues with the hardware.
+I would also be naive to not acknowledge that when new hardware comes out like this, especially first-generation technology \*cough\* apple-watch gen 1 battery \*cough\* there tends to be some pretty substantial issues with the hardware.

 ### Lack of Product Knowledge / Understanding